Dan Havel’s Public Art including “Wildlife Sanctuary”

 You can see another example of one of their temporary art installations titled Fifth Ward Jam situated in the old fifth ward of Houston in the video below.

 “True North” Exhibit

 This “True North” public art exhibit on Heights Boulevard was only temporary and ended in November of 2014.

-So if you missed seeing the other seven sculptures by local recognized artists whose works are represented locally, nationally and in some cases internationally, you can catch up by clicking on the highlighted links below.
+So if you missed seeing the other seven sculptures by locally recognized artists whose works are represented locally, nationally and in some cases internationally, you could catch up by clicking on the highlighted links below.

 Many artists live there.
 Gus Kopriva who is a co-curator of the “True North” exhibit has his Redbud Gallery located in the Heights at 11th Street and Courtland Street.